Power Up

 RESPONSIVENESS

-We will help women and girls engage in democratic processes and exercise their human rights, improve digital literacy skills, and work with women's groups to access village planning processes in order to improve health services.
+We helped women and girls engage in democratic processes and exercise their human rights, improved digital literacy skills, and worked with women's groups to access village planning processes in order to improve health services.